Follow TV Tropes

 • Jesus and the Apostles are on a boat, when a storm hits.
 Unable to see where they're going, they hang on for dear life until Jesus tells everyone to jump out.
 Peter starts thrashing around in the water, when Jesus stands in front of him, saying "Peter, stop drowning and stand up" (A variation involves a river and Jesus telling him to use the stepping stones like everyone else).

 • Three friends — a Catholic priest, a rabbi, and a mullah — go fishing together.
 They run out of flies (or whatever), so, the priest goes to get some.
 He just steps out of the boat, and walks to the shore without even getting his trousers wet.
 Then he comes back.
-After a while, a rabbi does the same trick-— steps out of the boat, walks to the shore, and brings something back to the boat.
-On a third try, a mullah steps out of the boat, and immediately goes under the water.
+After a while, the rabbi does the same trick-— steps out of the boat, walks to the shore, and brings something back to the boat.
+On a third try, the mullah steps out of the boat, and immediately goes under the water.
 Priest: "Oh, I think I should've told him where the rocks are".
 Rabbi: "There are rocks there?"

 Literature